Table of Contents

 Why sell on eBay?

-Low Fees.
-While Amazon has more diverse shipping offers and prices, they charge individual sellers anywhere from 6% – 45% as referral fees per product on top of other incurring fees.
+While Amazon has more diverse shipping offers and prices, they charge individual sellers anywhere from 6% – to 45% as referral fees per product on top of other incurring fees.
 Over time, this can stack up a lot and affect your bottom line for the worse.

-Walmart arrived on the scene as a brick-and-mortar multinational retailer but has later set up its own digital presence with the introduction of Walmart Marketplace in 2009.
+Walmart arrived on the scene as a brick-and-mortar multinational retailer but later set up its digital presence with the introduction of Walmart Marketplace in 2009.

-In 2021, Walmart U.S alone has accumulated an impressive 43 billion dollars in eCommerce sales, an increment of more than 70% in contrast with 2020’s statistics.
+In 2022, Walmart U.S. alone has accumulated an impressive 47.8 billion dollars in eCommerce sales, an increment of more than 11% in contrast with 2021’s statistics.
 The platform has had a good track record of growth and is set on the right course for future expansion.

 Sellers are now migrating to this new platform to take advantage of this momentum, further bolstering its market share.